jsphweid/activity-log-aggregation/README.md

 In the future I may take more time in engineering a universally safer and more standard option.

+For another layer of protection, I'm using `DOMPurify` on the frontend.

 ## Setup for run/deploy
 You need to have a file `prod.env` at the root that looks like: